-A normal user would never have to come across FUP as they mostly surf Facebook, surf some YouTube videos, and google some pages and visit sites.
-But those who are heavy internet users, who share large videos on the internet, use torrents regularly, they may experience some restrictions someday.
+A normal user would never have to come across FUP as they mostly surf Facebook, surf YouTube videos, google pages, and visit sites.
+But those who are heavy internet users, who share large videos on the internet, and use torrents regularly, may experience some restrictions someday.

 WorldLink has been the leader in the Nepali ISP market since its operation.
 With the internet speed war in full swing, the company has done its best to respond with a befitting counter to other ISPs.
 Its Photon 600 is Nepal’s fastest ever to date.
 Meanwhile, it also takes credit for launching Nepal’s first-ever Mesh Router system.